 Western intensive broad-acre agricultural techniques, powered based aquifer irrigation, importing manufactured fertiliser, synthetic pesticides and proprietary GM seed are no longer considered the only profitable methodology and are not considered ecologically or economically sustainable outside of the most ideal circumstances.

 Many of today’s most productive agricultural regions are not amenable to these processes long term and are using ecosocietally sustainable natural approaches coupled with progressive farming technologies to unlock their full potential.
 The SABR processes and their agricultural extensions are one such leading alternative.

 The combined economic, ecological and societal pressures generated through Bahrain’s increasing needs in water, waste management and agricultural must be managed to prevent devolution to a collapsed cycle.

-This is achievable through the proven Earth Sustaining Sciences processes, systems and practices.
-The ESS team reviewed the Bahrain issues, landscapes and requirements, and has commenced designing an integrated suite of world-first solutions which are intergenerationally sustainable and economically positive to benefit the Bahrain position in the short, medium and long term.
+This is achievable through the proven Earth Sustaining Sciences Institute processes, systems and practices.
+The TESSI team reviewed the Bahrain issues, landscapes and requirements, and has commenced designing an integrated suite of world-first solutions which are intergenerationally sustainable and economically positive to benefit the Bahrain position in the short, medium and long term.

 - Tubli sewage effluent treatment to high-quality reusable water,

 - Tubli Bay environs full remediation,